-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the special educational needs and / or disabilities of the pupil, the child has not made expected progress over an extended period of time, the school or parents / carers might consider requesting an Education, Health and Care Plan (EHCP) assessment.
-Evidence gathered at regular reviews of the learning passports and provision maps, and close discussion with any outside agencies that are supporting and parents, will determine whether this statutory assessment of needs is required.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the special educational needs and/or disabilities of the pupil, the child has not made expected progress over an extended period, the school or parents/carers might consider requesting an Education, Health, and Care Plan (EHCP) assessment.
+Evidence gathered at regular reviews of the individual provision maps, and close discussion with any outside agencies that are supporting and parents, will determine whether a statutory assessment of needs is required.

-Where a pupil has an Education, Health and Care Plan (EHCP) the school must review the plan every twelve months as a minimum (for children aged below 5 years at the time that the plan is issued, this must take place within six months).
+Where a pupil has an EHCP, the school must review the plan every twelve months as a minimum (for children aged below 5 years at the time that the plan is issued, this must take place within six months).
 The EHCP can be in place to support the child into adulthood (25years), if appropriate.